 Once the vegetables are softer, rinse them well and squeeze to remove as much moisture as possible.
 This will ensure crunchy and perfectly tangy pickles!

 The brine consists of equal parts of vinegar and water plus some sugar.
 You can easily adjust the ratio to your preference if you prefer more or less tangy pickles.

 Transfer the grated carrots and daikon radishes to a clean jar and cover with the brine, making sure they are fully submerged.

-Finally, place in the refrigerator and wait for at least 24 hours before using.
-These Vietnamese pickles will keep for about 3 weeks in the refrigerator and will develop a more pungent flavor as it ages!
+Finally, place it in the refrigerator and wait for at least 24 hours before using.
+These Vietnamese pickles will keep for about 3 weeks in the refrigerator and will develop a more pungent flavor as they age!

 🥪 Where to Use These Pickles